GokuMohandas/mlops-course/README.md

 A free MLOps course to learn how to apply ML to build a production grade product to deliver value.

+> MLOps concepts are interweaved and cannot be run in isolation, so be sure to complement the code in this repository with the detailed [MLOps lessons](https://madewithml.com/#mlops).

 <div align="left">
     <a target="_blank" href="https://newsletter.madewithml.com"><img src="https://img.shields.io/badge/Subscribe-30K-brightgreen"></a>&nbsp;
     <a target="_blank" href="https://github.com/GokuMohandas/Made-With-ML"><img src="https://img.shields.io/github/stars/GokuMohandas/Made-With-ML.svg?style=social&label=Star"></a>&nbsp;